ml-archive/blog/source/our-stacks/android/index.md

 Android developers at Nodes strive to build awesome apps using the Material Design Guidelines and Google provided design tools.

-Custom designs are important to Nodes and helping client get the best possible Android experience are high priority for the Android devs.
+Custom designs are important to Nodes and helping the client get the best possible Android experience is a high priority for the Android devs.

 ### Tasks
 - Maintain internal frameworks